Earl Hancock Ellis: World War I

 Ellis requested front line duty in France, but in May 1917 he was assigned to assist in the establishment of a new installation, Marine Corps Base Quantico.
 He later served as an instructor for the course which became the Marine Corps' Officer Candidate School.
 In late 1917, Barnett dispatched Ellis to France to observe the formation and training of the AEF, and report back.
 Ellis embarked on the Von Steuben on October 25, 1917, and returned to the US in early 1918.

-The War Department directed the 6th Marines to France to join with the 5th Marines and form the 4th Brigade (Marine), 2nd Division.
+The War Department directed the 6th Marines to France to join with the 5th Marines and form the 4th Marine Brigade, 2nd Division.
 When Lejeune received orders to go to France and command a brigade, he asked for Ellis to serve on his staff.
 Lejeune was assigned to the 64th Brigade, 32nd Division, and Ellis was assigned as adjutant.
-When Lejeune assumed command of the 4th Brigade (Marine) on July 25, 1918, Ellis again became Lejeune's adjutant.
+When Lejeune assumed command of the 4th Marine Brigade on July 25, 1918, Ellis again became Lejeune's adjutant.
 During this time Ellis also served as the 2nd Division's inspector.

 Ellis played major roles in the planning of the St. Mihiel (Champagne) (12–16 September 1918) and Meuse-Argonne (Champagne) Offensives (September 29 to October 10, 1918) including the attack on and capture of Blanc Mont Ridge, and in the Meuse-Argonne Offensive from October 31 to November 11, 1918.
-After Lejeune succeeded to command of the 2nd Division, Ellis's reputation as a strategist and planner led his brigade commander, Brigadier General Wendell Cushing Neville to recommended Ellis for an accelerated promotion to colonel.
+After Lejeune succeeded to command of the 2nd Division, Ellis's reputation as a strategist and planner led his new brigade commander, Brigadier General Wendell Cushing Neville, to recommended Ellis for an accelerated promotion to colonel.
 Ellis did not receive the promotion, but was awarded both the Navy Distinguished Service Medal and Navy Cross, which he received on November 11, 1920.
 In addition, France awarded him the Croix de guerre and Légion d'honneur (Grade of Chevalier).